Frequently Asked Questions

 How long can I stay at Aurora House?

-The mission of Aurora House is to provide care and support to people who are dying and their loved ones in a peaceful, home-like environment.
-Referrals are made by the hospice agency when a person is thought to be in the final three months of his/her life.
-Our residents are evaluated by our nursing staff and the hospice agency.
-If the condition becomes stable, we will work with the resident, the family, and the agency to find a safe alternative for long term care.
+The mission of Aurora House is to provide care and support to people who are dying in a peaceful, home-like environment.
+Referrals for admissionare made by the hospice agency when a person is thought to be in the final three months of his or her life.
+Our staff work with the hospice agency nurses to coordinate smooth transitions for those determined to be appropriate for Aurora House.
+Occasionally, a resident’s condition improves to the point he or she no longer needs hospice care or is no longer appropriate for Aurora House due to stabilization in condition.
+In that event we will work with the resident, their family, and the agency to find a safe alternative for long term care.

 What does it cost to stay at Aurora House?